filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-asynchronous-systems.md

 ### Using Asynchronous Probing for testing asynchronous systems

-Using asynchronous probing (sampling) is a better approach to sleeping for a fixed time in the tests.
+Using asynchronous probing (sampling) is better than sleeping for a fixed time.
 The idea of asynchronous probing is continuously testing for a condition in short time intervals.

 Tomodachi Testcontainers provides a [`probe_until`][tomodachi_testcontainers.pytest.async_probes.probe_until] function for asynchronous probing.
 The `probe_until` receives _a probe function_.
-The probe is continuously invoked in `probe_interval` until it finishes without exceptions.
+The probe is continuously invoked in `probe_interval` (defaults to `0.1 second`) until it finishes without exceptions.
-When the `stop_after` timeout is reached, the probing is stopped, and the last probe's exception is raised.
+When the `stop_after` timeout is reached (defaults to `3.0` seconds), the probing is stopped, and the last probe's exception is raised.

 In our test, we define the probe function - `_customer_created_event_emitted`.
 The probe reads messages from the SQS queue and expects to find one message.
-If no messages are returned, the probe will fail with `ValueError` and will be retried after `probe_interval`.
+If no messages are returned, the probe will fail with `ValueError` and will be retried in `probe_interval`.
 When the probe receives one message from the SQS queue, it's returned from the probe to the main test body.

 !!! note

-    A probe must contain an assertion that the probe succeeded, e.g., a check that exactly one message is received from the queue.
+    A probe must contain an assertion, e.g., a check that exactly one message is received from the queue.
     In this example, the assertion is the list unpacking operation `[event] = localstack_snssqs_tc.receive(...)`.
+    It could also be `events = localstack_snssqs_tc.receive(...); assert len(events) == 1`.

 ```py title="tests/test_app.py" hl_lines="8 22-24 26"
 --8<-- "docs_src/getting_started/customers/test_app003.py"